 Clergy & Staff

-The Rev. Tommy Dillon II, Priest-in-Charge
+The Rev. Tommy Dillon II

 A Baton Rouge native, the Rev Tommy Dillon grew up attending St. Luke’s and is a graduate of Redemptorist High School in North Baton Rouge.
 He graduated from Louisiana State University, Berkeley Divinity School at Yale University, and General Theological Seminary, where he specialized in Anglican Liturgy.
 He was ordained deacon and priest at St. Luke’s Baton Rouge and served as Vicar of St. Augustine’s in Central City, LA for five years before serving 11 years on the West Coast as Rector of St. Aidan’s, San Francisco and Grace Church in Bainbridge Island, WA.

 Tommy has 16 years of experience as a parish pastor, including responsibility for pastoral care, program development, stewardship, and administration.
 During that time, Tommy became a leader in community engagement.
 He has a passion for helping people take ministry and spirit beyond the church walls and embrace new ways of being the church in a changing world.